-" it should not be doubted that our women, thanks to their special disposition and inclination for every auspicious work, will achieve great progress in social life in a short time, and they will soon be able to set an example for those meticulous and proud European women.
+It should not be doubted that our women, thanks to their special disposition and inclination for every auspicious work, will achieve great progress in social life in a short time, and they will soon be able to set an example for those meticulous and proud European women.
 Turkish women, who have an innate high personality, the feeling of loyalty, and self-sacrifice, will be able to quickly overcome their European fellows.
-Thanks to her modesty, good morals, and obedience, the Turkish lady will take great steps towards civilization, and then we will say to Europe with full pride that the Turkish lady is not a useful household item as you think but an essential and valuable friend in private and social life".
+Thanks to her modesty, good morals, and obedience, the Turkish lady will take great steps toward civilization, and then we will say to Europe with full pride that the Turkish lady is not a useful household item as you think but an essential and valuable friend in private and social life.

-The integration of women-nurses proved itself in wartime arenas.
-At the end of the Balkan wars and the Great War, nurses were nationally highly appreciated, and they received the Red Crescent Society and Sultan honor medals for their contributions to the war efforts.
+The integration of female nurses proved its value in war zones.
+By the end of the Balkan Wars and WWI, nurses had become highly esteemed nationally and received the Red Crescent Society and the Sultan’s medals of honor for their contributions to the war effort.

 Figure 2.
 Nursing training at Kadırga hospital, Istanbul (no date).
 TK 93/26, Courtesy of the Turkish Red Crescent Archive

-Ottoman military nursing and the founding of the modern Turkish nursing
+Ottoman military nursing and the foundation of modern Turkish nursing